NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * The ability to reset all filters in the __Projects__, __Repository__, and __Mutation Frequency__ tools to their defaults has been added. <!--PEAR-1431-->
 * Filters in the __Projects__, __Repository__, and __Mutation Frequency__ tools no longer reset when the composition of the active cohort has been changed. <!--PEAR-1856-->
 * Filter cards in the __Projects__, __Repository__, and __Mutation Frequency__ tools can now be expanded and collapsed singly or all at once. <!--PEAR-2029-->
-* With the exception of the Most Frequent Somatic Mutations table in the __Case Summary Page__, downloaded JSON and TSV files now reflect the information displayed in the associated tables whenever search filters have been applied. <!--PEAR-1865/2190-->
+* Except for the Most Frequent Somatic Mutations table in the __Case Summary Page__, downloadeded JSON and TSV files now reflect the information displayed in the associated tables whenever search filters have been applied. <!--PEAR-1865/2190-->
 * A modal will now be displayed to inform users of any issues that occurred when saving sets and cohorts, and when exporting sets. <!--PEAR-1971/2141-->
 * __Quick Search__'s accuracy has been improved to account for files that are no longer available. <!--PEAR-2082-->
 * When genes or mutations are entered or uploaded for filtering in __Mutation Frequency__, other filters within the tool will be cleared. <!--PEAR-2133-->